Corporate Communications (Effective Fall 2015 - name change: Public Relations - Corporate Communications - PRC)

 You'll benefit from our commitment to experiential learning.
 Throughout the program, you’ll gain knowledge from other students and acquire important professional skills from hands-on exercises.
 You'll also learn from expert professors.
 Public Relations - Corporate Communications is a career-focused program that emphasizes public relations research, a global perspective and active learning.
 To succeed as a student, you must be prepared to work productively and closely with other students and the professors.

 In addition to tuition and living expenses, you should budget approximately $1,200 for textbooks and $500 for incidentals associated with various class and research activities.

 Study in Europe

-Enrol in the Corporate Communications program in September, and you'll have the option of completing your second semester at a “Seneca partner” college or university in Belgium, Holland or France.
+Enrol in the Public Relations - Corporate Communications program in September and you'll have the option of completing your second semester at a "Seneca partner" college or university in Belgium, The Netherlands or France.
 We have exchange opportunities that allow our students to study corporate communication abroad for one semester for no additional tuition fees, while receiving full credit toward graduation from Seneca.
-A limited number of places are available each year and students may be selected by the promotion committee.
+A limited number of places are available each year and students are selected by committee.